srlinuxamericas/ac2-clab/40-packet-capture/README.md

 It captures the traffic from SR Linux (`clab-vm-srl`) port `ethernet-1/1` running on your host and displaying the capture in the Wireshark.

-<small>The command is provided for WSL and Mac systems, assuming default Wireshark installation path.
-Replace `ID` with your VM number.</small>

 Login to `clab-vm-srl` and initiate a ping to `10.0.0.0`:

 ```srl
 ping 10.0.0.0 network-instance default
 ```

+<small>The command is provided for WSL and Mac systems, assuming default Wireshark installation path.
+Replace `X` with your VM number.</small>

 Windows/WSL: